Frizlab/UBJSONSerialization/Readme.md

 Serializing/deserializing to/from a stream is also supported.
 **Important**: Unlike `JSONSerialization`, when a full valid object has been parsed from a [SimpleStream](https://github.com/Frizlab/SimpleStream), you can unserialized another object from the same stream.
-This is useful to parsed a multiple separated documents coming in a single stream.
+This is useful to parse a multiple separated documents coming in a single stream.

 Finally, a method lets you know if a given dictionary can be serialized as an